Family Tree Researcher

 Blitz Story Archive, part 2

-If you have any interesting memories or family stories of wartime Coventry or the Blitz please email them to met at blitzstories@familyresearcher.co.uk and I shall be happy to add them to my site.
+If you have any interesting memories or family stories of wartime Coventry or the Blitz please email them to met and I shall be happy to add them to my site.
 Any wartime snapshots would also be much appreciated.

 Wartime Memories of K Hill